petrickjerico/tp/docs/DeveloperGuide.md

 * 2a.
 The flashcard set is empty.
   Use case ends.
 * 2b.
 The flashcard set does not exist.
+  * 2b1.
 StudyBananas shows an error message.
+  User case ends
 * 5a.
 The answer indicator is invalid
+  * 5a1.
 StudyBananas shows an error message.
   User case resumes at step 5.
 * *a.
 At any time, User chooses to cancel the quiz.
    * *a1.
 StudyBananas requests to confirm the cancellation.
    * *a2.
 User confirms the cancellation.
    Use case ends.

-#### Use case: UC08 quiz of flashcard set (with storage of answer)
+#### Use case: UC08 Quiz of flashcard set (with storage of answer)
 **MSS**
 1. User requests a quiz of a given flashcard set.
 2. StudyBananas shows the first question in the flashcard set.